-If you’re unsure whether your Omaha house has bad indoor air quality (IAQ), it likely does.
+If you’re uncertain whether your Omaha house has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times more contaminated than outdoors, which may create long-term health problems.
+As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which may create long-term health concerns.

-We’ve put together a list of the most common origins of inferior IAQ, the issues they cause and how you can take care of these indoor air pollutants.
-If you’re troubled by the air inside your house, we recommend consulting with a pro like The Frazier Company about which products are a good fit for your house.
+We’ve compiled a list of the most frequent sources of inferior IAQ, the issues they cause and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your home, we recommend chatting with a specialist like The Frazier Company about which options are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors leaked by regular household products.
+Volatile organic compounds, or VOCs, are vapors released by regular household items.

 - Furniture